louiscam/louiscam.github.io/_research/computational-biology.md

 ## Manuscript in preparation

-Cammarata, L., Shivashankar, G.V. and Uhler, C. "Mapping adhesome protein assemblies to 3D genome structure". _Manuscript in preparation_.
+Cammarata, L., Shivashankar, G.V. and Uhler, C. Mapping adhesome protein assemblies to 3D genome structure. _Manuscript in preparation_.

 > In this project, I characterize a map between protein assemblies on cell membrane and 3D organization of genome in nucleus.